 Part of our ranch is situated along the banks of Texas' Nueces River, where many fun hours are spent.
 Access to this river is very limited; therefore, you will probably be totally alone in this world except for the wildlife that calls it home and welcomes you to its territory.
 Whether you are kayaking, taking a canoeing trip, fishing, swimming your horse, picnicking on the banks, quietly exploring for birds or just relaxing in the cool water, this is a great place to be.

-We provide kayaks and / or a canoe for our guests to use, either for a playful afternoon or a full-day trek down the river, exploring under low-hanging, moss-covered trees.
+We provide kayaks and / or a canoe for our guests to use, at no cost (unless we are hauling them), either for a playful afternoon or a full-day trek down the river, exploring under low-hanging, moss-covered trees.
 Wildlife is plentiful here, as deer pause and gaze at you, turkeys gobble as you drift by and birds of all sorts quietly glide overhead.
 Fishing is also a great sport here as prized catfish are pulled from the river on a regular basis.

 There is a beautiful sandbank that provides a perfect spot for an intimate picnic or a cooling swim.
 We will deliver a special lunch to you or you can take a lazy stroll on horseback to the picnic grounds on the river with your lunch in your saddlebag.
 A quilt or chilled bottle of champagne will be provided for you; one only needs to be ready to relax and enjoy a good book or maybe a nap as your life slows its pace and you relax for the afternoon.

 Regardless of how you choose to enjoy the Nueces River, it is definitely a vital part of life here and provides tremendous opportunities for fun and relaxation while you vacation at the Knolle Farm Bed and Breakfast.